My Quiet Kitchen

 1. Preheat the oven and lightly oil a muffin pan (or to completely avoid oil, use paper liners or a silicone muffin pan).

-4. Gather and measure your additions (setting some aside for sprinkling on top): nuts, seeds, dried fruit
+3. Gather and measure your additions: nuts, seeds, dried fruit.
+Set some aside for sprinkling on top.

-5. Pour the dry ingredients into the wet, and stir to combine.
-Stir in the additions.
+4. Pour the dry ingredients into the wet, and stir to combine.
+Fold in the additions.

-6. Scoop batter into the prepared pan and sprinkle with the toppings.
+5. Spoon the batter into the muffin cups, and sprinkle each one with toppings.

 So deliciously easy, I promise!
-And if you're not a fan of some of these ingredients, no problem!
-You can substitute to your heart's content as long as you don't drastically alter the wet/dry ratio.
+And if you're not a fan of some of these ingredients, that's no problem.
+You can substitute to your heart's content (as long as you don't drastically alter the wet-to-dry ratio).

 Muffin cut in half showing plump raisins inside.